kakobrekla/websocket-php/docs/Server.md

 $connection->send(new WebSocket\Message\Text("My pong"));
 $connection->send(new WebSocket\Message\Close(1000, "Closing now"));
 ```
-The are also convenience methods available for all types.
+There are also convenience methods available for all types.
 ```php
 $connection->text("Server sends a message");
 $connection->binary($binary);